Military Prosecutor Doberman

 Military Prosecutor Doberman is a South Korean television series starring Ahn Bo-hyun and Jo Bo-ah.
 It aired on tvN from February 28 to April 26, 2022, every Monday and Tuesday at 22:30 (KST) for 16 episodes.

 Synopsis

-Military Prosecutor Doberman tells the story of Do Bae-man (Ahn Bo-hyun), who initially became a military prosecutor for money and fame as well as revenge against those that killed his parents where he looks forward to his retirement day, as well as Cha Woo-in (Jo Bo-ah), who was born into a chaebol family and who subsequently became a military prosecutor for revenge.
+Military Prosecutor Doberman tells the story of Do Bae-man (Ahn Bo-hyun), who initially became a military prosecutor for money, fame and revenge against those who killed his parents.
+While he impatiently awaits his retirement day, he crosses paths with Cha Woo-in (Jo Bo-ah), who was born into a chaebol family and who became a military prosecutor to exact her own revenge.